stschiff/compPopGenWorkshop2019_docs/contents/07_qpgraph/qpGraph.md

     lambdascale: 1

-Let’s go through the most relevant parameter options. `outpop: NULL` does not use an outgroup population to normalize f-stats by heterozygosity e.g. selecting a group in the graph in which SNPs must be polymorphic. `useallsnps: YES` each comparison uses all SNPs overlapping in that specific test, otherwise the program looks only at the overlapping SNPs between all groups. `blgsize: 0.05` is the block size in Morgans for Jackknife. `diag:  .0001` uses the entire matrix form of the objective function to avoid the basis dependence of the least-squares version of the computation. `lambdascale: 1` in order to preserve the standard scaling of the f-statistics without an extra denominator.
+Let’s go through the most relevant parameter options. `outpop: NULL` does not use an outgroup population to normalize f-stats by heterozygosity e.g. selecting a group in the graph in which SNPs must be polymorphic. `useallsnps: YES` each comparison uses all SNPs overlapping in that specific test, otherwise the program looks only at the overlapping SNPs between all groups. `blgsize: 0.05` is the block size in Morgans for Jackknife. `diag:  .0001` uses the entire matrix form of the objective function to avoid the basis dependence of the least-squares version of the computation. `lambdascale: 1` in order to preserve the standard scaling of the f-statistics without an extra denominator. `lsqmode: YES` otherwise unstable for large graphs. `hires: YES` controls output when more decimals are desired.

-## Preparing the tree topology
+## Preparing the graph topology

-We start by constructing a scaffold tree based on previously published studies (Lipson et al. 2017, Moreno-Mayar et al. 2018 and Scheib et al. 2018).
+We start by constructing a scaffold graph based on previously published studies (Lipson et al. 2017, Moreno-Mayar et al. 2018 and Scheib et al. 2018).
 The following can be saved in a file called `Figure3a`.

     root    R
     label    Mbuti.DG    Mbuti.DG